Methodology

 On a busy page, the first request after the 30-day window triggers a regeneration in the background; subsequent requests serve the new data immediately.
 You will never see stale data older than ~30 days plus propagation delay.

-Why some domains return "No data"
+Why some small or new domains return a no-data response

 CrUX requires enough Chrome traffic to anonymize.
 Domains below the threshold return HTTP 404 with no body — that's Google's way of saying "not enough data to publish."
 We render a friendly empty state for these pages, and we mark them noindexso Google doesn't treat them as thin content.